-Program-Level Type outcome here.
-What do you want students to think, know, or do when they Outcome 1 (from have completed the course? question #19) Assessment Measure Please include direct and indirect assessment measure for outcome.
-Assessment What semesters, and how often, is the outcome assessed?
-Timetable Who is responsible for Who (person, position title, or internal committee) is responsible for assessing, assessing and evaluating, and analyzing results, and developing action plans? reporting on the results?
+Program-Level Outcome 1 (from question #19) Type outcome here.
+What do you want students to think, know, or do when they have completed the course?
+Assessment Measure Please include direct and indirect assessment measure for outcome.
+Assessment Timetable What semesters, and how often, is the outcome assessed?
+Who is responsible for assessing and reporting on the results?
+Who (person, position title, or internal committee) is responsible for assessing, evaluating, and analyzing results, and developing action plans?